Nampeyo 2 (unsigned); painted by a daughterDimensions:

 Kramer then reprints the Kopta photograph, commenting that “Nampeyo looks older (than 1920) in this undated photo that may have been taken shortly before Kopta left Hopi in 1922.
 Because of diminished eyesight, Nampeyo was adding tactile decoration to her vessels during this period… As her eyesight diminished, the potter expressed her creativity with tactile forms” (1996:123, 153).

-The second of the two pots is interesting because the interior of the pot seems to be roughly finished and a section of painting (presumably by a substantially blind Nampeyo) is crudely painted while the bulk of the painting (presumably by a daughter) is well done.
+The second of the two pots illustrated by Kramer is particularly interesting because the interior of the pot seems to be roughly finished and a section of painting (presumably by a substantially blind Nampeyo) is crudely painted while the bulk of the painting (presumably by a daughter) is well done.
 It is unsigned.

 The painting on jar 2012-14 is especially well done and, to my eye, looks like the work of Fannie.
-(See Fannie Nampeyo in the Index of Artists.)
 The designs include a range of fairly typical avian and linear designs, including a triangle motif reminiscent of the design of Nampeyo’s large individual canteen (2009-10).
 The red is somewhat blotchy, as would have been typical before 1930 when the Museum of Northern Arizona successfully insisted that Hopi pots entered into the museum exhibition have more uniform color (Allen 1984:67-69).

 Purchased on 6/10/12 on eBay from Doug Watson (“kolbcanyon”) of Birmingham, AL. [Receipt on file.]
 He had purchased it on 4/18/12 from Quinn’s Auction Galleries in Falls Church, Virginia, as part of a two-pot box lot.
 Ah well, I knew about the lot but forgot to bid.
 Doug wrote that Quinn’s had no provenance on the pot.